 Scott Joseph Franks, 29 passed away unexpectedly on May 4, 2019 in his home in Havre de Grace, Maryland.
 Scott will always be remembered for his charming personality, beautiful smile, sense of humor and his profound, often witty insights on life.
 Scott was born on May 14, 1989 on Mother’s Day in Columbia, MD.
 He was raised in Wall Township, NJ.
 He was a 2007 graduate of Wall High School and attended Brookdale Community College.
 Most recently, Scott worked for Floorco in Essex, MD in Logistics Management.

-To send flowers in memory of Scott Joseph Franks, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Scott Joseph Franks, please visit our Heartfelt Sympathies Store.

 Scott was a food enthusiast and he loved being an amateur food critic, especially of his Uncle JoJo and Mom’s cooking.
 He was very good at this due to his passion for food and his creative writing skills.
 He enjoyed movies, podcasts, kayaking, music, art, reading and animals.
 He loved the NY Giants, football Sundays, fantasy football, the Yankees, and Orioles.
 He cherished spending time with his family and lifelong NJ friends.
 But most of all, Scott loved being with his best friend and brother Matthew.
 Scott was ecstatic about becoming an uncle for the first time and already talked about how much he was going to teach his nephew!
 He will be missed by his beloved four-legged friends Eddie, Jack and Kitty.